-There are very few things that are simple or easy about church planting and budget planning isn’t one of them.
-Despite the tricky nature of planning a budget for an entity that has yet to exist, it is most certainly an essential task if one wants a fighting chance of succeeding.
+There are very few things that are simple about church planting, and budget planning isn’t one of them.
+Despite the tricky nature of planning a budget for an entity that has yet to exist, it is most certainly an essential task if you want a chance at succeeding.

 The Framework

-Developing your budget will likely be a collaborative effort between the lead pastor, church leaders, an accountant or even a church planting organization.
-By creating a budget that reflects your vision for the church, you all know your expectations, limits and goal to be good stewards of your resources.
+Developing your budget will likely be a collaborative effort between the lead pastor, church staff, an accountant, or even a church planting organization.
+By creating a budget that reflects your vision for the church, you all know your expectations, limits, and goal to be good stewards of your resources.

 Support